BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, account of how I beat/failed to beat distraction.

+#### **Endless Scrolling Makes Me Stupid, Endless Editing Makes Me Vain**

+I saw some time management advice once that said, “Don’t read blogs and for heaven’s sake don’t write them.”
+As is my standard operating system with good advice, I ignored it completely.
+In my defence there was a point in my life where my blog was both successful in terms of readership in its niche and attracted enough business to keep me afloat, so it wasn’t entirely a vanity project.

+It wasn’t entirely not a vanity project either.
+I did rather fancy myself as a “good writer”.
+My blog posts were genuinely excellent in my head before I actually wrote them.
+But rather than accept that the Platonic form of an ideal blog post was unachievable in the real world, I would just keep editing them until I gave up.
+I concluded that a perfect post that represented my true talent was eluding me because of lack of time.

+I didn’t need more time.
+I needed more humility.
+I’ve found that switching to paper hasn’t improved my writing, but it does make me humble.

 #### **I Need To Plan Like A Military Operation**

 I had the most ridiculously unproductive day yesterday.
 I spent about 6 hours just checking YouTube for the latest on the war before getting started.
 I never did get started.
 I am beginning to wonder if I just call up the American embassy and offer to join the staff, as I must be pretty close to being as well briefed as the professionals are.